cdl-geneseo/geneseo-dictionary/U/UPD.md

 # UPD

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : UPD

 Created by  Unknown User (kmh28), last modified by  Heather Heckman on May 06, 2022

 (noun) Acronym for &quot;University Police Department&quot;&quot;If you climb a tree on campus after dark someone will call UPD thinking that you're drunk.&quot;UP (noun) Acronym for University Police.&quot;Stop acting like such an idiot, UP is up the street.&quot;